ingobeans/discord-character-bot/README.md

 * get - Returns the current conversation.
 (Can often fail due to message character count limits)
 * debug - Returns all active conversations in JSON format.
 (Can often fail due to message character count limits)

+The reload command can be used by any administrator in any channel.
+It reloads the settings.json, to update presets and settings.

 # Customization
 **Note**: you can probably just use the examples at the bottom of the page if you don't want to read all the following documentation.